akerl-archived/prospectus_golang/README.md

 ## Add this at the top
 Prospectus.extra_dep('file', 'prospectus_golang')

-## Add this inside your item that has a gemspec
+## Add this inside your item that has Golang deps
 extend ProspectusGolang::Deps.new
 ```